Deadpikle/LightWriter-2/README.md

 The website is pretty fun.
 Give it a try!

+### Building and Running

+You can build using your favorite TypeScript compiler, I suppose.
+If you're using Visual Studio Code on OS X (steps likely similar on Windows), look [here](http://michaelcrump.net/using-typescript-with-code/).

+Run the project using your favorite LAMP stack!
+Make sure to setup config.php with your MySQL details before you begin.

 ### Contributing

 Contributions are welcome!
 Everything needs to be done.
 Things need to be rewritten.
 Newer and better technologies can be used.
 Give it a go and get a pull request up!